facebook/react-native-website/docs/usewindowdimensions.md

 useWindowDimensions().height;
 ```

-The height in pixels of the window or screen your app occupies.
+The height in dps (Density-independent pixels) of the window or screen your app occupies.

 ---